intempt/intempt-node/README.md

 `NB`: Data type sent should match data type set when creating the collection.
 For instance, We are sending a field `timestamp` which has a data type of `number`, Sending data with a type of `string` instead of `number` will make this custom collection not get tracked

+There are other examples in the `samples` directory.

 # Tracking Consents

 Save user consents and apply them to data flow.
 Make sure you have created consents purposes in your organization's settings

 ### Supported Regulation Types - GDPR & CCPA;